hackclub/winter/BohemaRapsody.md

 ---
-Names: "@BohemaRapsody @Sebulad @BIBROJAM @The0mniscient @Aiyush-G"
+name: ["@BohemaRapsody, "@Sebulad", "@BIBROJAM", "@The0mniscient", "@Aiyush-G"]
-Project: "DESIGNING AND BUILDING AN RC CAR"
+project: "DESIGNING AND BUILDING AN RC CAR"
 ---

 # BUILDING AN RC CAR – BRINGING TOGETHER ELECTORNICS AND FLUID MECHANICS